yusinto/react-site-nav/README.md

 ```

 By not specifying width and height, SiteNav assumes you just want to render the root item
 without a ContentGroup.
 Of course you can have a linked root item plus a ContentGroup.
-You need to specify either
+Just specify either
-a width or a height so SiteNav knows you want to render a ContentGroup.
+a width or a height so SiteNav knows you want to render the group.

 ```jsx
   <ContentGroup title="Open Source" rootUrl="https://github.com/yusinto" height="200">